French MSt/MPhil Programmes

 Early Modern Inventions (Michaelmas Term)

-Convenors: Dr Jennifer Oliver and Dr Raphaële Garrod
+Convenors: Dr Raphaële Garrod and Prof. Wes Williams

-This seminar takes invention as its guiding thread to make sense of the early modern period, and winds its way through Renaissance literary theories of copia, wit, and wordplay to the rise of the mechanical ‘arts’ (from architecture to warfare) and related emergence of the ‘New Science’ (John Donne) born from new techniques of observation and the rise of the experimental method.
-This option should appeal to those who want to work on the sixteenth or seventeenth centuries either for the first time or to develop their knowledge of it.
+This seminar takes invention as its guiding thread to understand crucial changes across the early modern period, and winds its way through Renaissance literary theories of copia, wit, and wordplay to the rise of the mechanical ‘arts’ (from architecture through shipbuilding and theatre to warfare); we also track the emergence of the ‘New Science’ (John Donne) born from new techniques of observation and the rise of the experimental method across a wide range of texts and practices.
+This option should appeal to those who want to work on sixteenth or seventeenth century culture either for the first time or to develop their knowledge of it.
+Four sessions will take place in the first four weeks of Michaelmas term: 1/Introduction: what was ‘invention’ for the early moderns?
+2/ Printing the world 3/Literary invention, 4/Mechanical inventions.

 Modern (1800 — Present)